Hamsavall/Gamified_Learning_Engagement_Platform/README.md

-# Gamified_Learning_Engagement_Platform

-# ThinkPlus - Gamified Learning Engagement Platform
+# Gamified Learning Engagement Platform

 ## Overview
 ThinkPlus is a full-stack gamified learning platform where students practice coding problems, quizzes, and interview questions while earning points, badges, and competing on leaderboards.